Erin Patterson | MC, LPCC

 Over the past 10 years, Meredith has provided care at the residential, partial hospitalization, intensive outpatient, and outpatient levels of care and has extensive experience working with individuals and families dealing with life transitions, family/relationship conflict, stress and anxiety, eating and body image issues, and substance use disorders.

 Meredith is particularly interested in working with individuals who are feeling stuck amid the current obstacles in their lives and are ready to break through in order to move towards the life they want.
 She believes, whole-heartedly, in the transformative power of therapy and works as a collaborator for change from the standpoint that each individual is the expert in his/her/their own process.

-You won’t likely see this guy at Livity, however, if you do, get your high-five ready!
+When you see this guy at Livity, get your high-five ready!

 Linda Patterson | New Client Coordinator